Genre collision and wild excess in a deranged Japanese cop-horror-action movie starring the legendary Sonny Chiba.

 OK, that’s a lot to take in, so let’s pause for breath there.

-Chiba makes for a solid hero as usual, and carries the film almost single handed – few of the other characters are developed beyond being plot devices, and the story jumps about so much that he ends up being the only constant.
+Chiba makes for a solid hero as usual and carries the film almost single-handed – few of the other characters are developed beyond being plot devices, and the story jumps about so much that he ends up being the only constant.
 But fans of cinematic excess will be thrilled by this.
 From the start, there is the sort of splashy gore that you only find in Japanese films of the era (gushing, blood spurting wounds that the camera lingers on for ages) and the film revels in gratuitous nudity.
-The prog-funk score is to be savoured, the dialogue delicious (when the police calmly announce that the coroner has declared the cause of death to be a demon, you know that you are not in for a normal story) and the non-stop action makes this an entertaining, if often confusing romp.
+The prog-funk score is to be savoured, the dialogue delicious (when the police calmly announce that the coroner has declared the cause of death to be a demon and no one so much as raises an eyebrow, you know that you are not in for a normal story) and the non-stop action makes this an entertaining, if often confusing, romp.

 But the lack of a werewolf is baffling.
 Everyone loves a werewolf, and why on Earth you’d make a film about one only to not feature any transformations is beyond me.
 But I guess it adds to the general eccentricity of the whole affair.